rohanvenkatesha/smart-supply-chain-knowledge-currency-system/README.md

 ## 🚀 About the Author

-**@rohanvenkatesha**, a graduate student at Western Michigan University, specializes in applying AI and blockchain to solve real-world challenges.
+**@rohanvenkatesha**, I am graduate student at Western Michigan University, specializing in applying AI and blockchain to solve real-world challenges.
 He is passionate about creating scalable, impactful solutions for modern business needs.

 ---

-Do let me know if you'd like further additions, such as a visualization of the tech stack or details about the implementation phases!